JGohr/Network-Notes/Obsidian/Network Plus Notes/TCP IP.md

 ***
 ## Data Transfer Over Networks

-Port: A 'logical' opening on a system representing a service or app thats listening for traffic
+Port: A 'logical' opening on a system representing a service or app that's listening for traffic
     - 0 -> 65,535
     - Well Known/Reserved: Ports 0 -> 1023
     - Ephemeral Ports: 1024 -> 65,535